HannulaTero/GML_MLP_simple/README.md

 # GML_MLP_simple
  Simple Multi-Layer Perceptron in GML.
- These scripts are simplified versions of other GML MLP scripts I have been writing.
+Uses GMS2.3 These scripts are simplified versions of other GML MLP scripts I have been writing.

  This included three different MLP versions: